 This guide is designed for the Fall 2020 class which covers A survey of the construction of gender, sexuality, and their relation to and expression in the societies of ancient Greece and Rome.
 Gender roles, marriage, social problems concerning sex and vir

 The study of gender and sexuality can cross many disciplines and time periods.
 For this guide the emphasis will be placed on pointing towards resources that examine gender and sexuality within the societies of ancient Greece and Rome.
-These have often been referred to as Classics or the Classical World.
+These have often been referred to the Classical World.

 Diotíma (v.
 3.0), a resource for information on women, gender, sex, sexualities, race, ethnicity, class, status, masculinity, enslavement, disability, and the intersections among them in the ancient Mediterranean world.